Washington

 Frenchman Coulee is on Washington DNR and Bureau of Reclamation land off I-90 at Vantage, exit 143 (Silica Road), Grant County.
 Open year-round; popular with rock climbers.
 No entry fee.
 Sagecliffe Resort sits on the south rim.
 Primitive camping and dispersed parking; pit toilets only.

-Frenchman Coulee is a dual-channel cataract system (Frenchman Coulee and Echo Basin), separated by a remnant basalt blade — the "Feathers" — whose tall columnar joints are the iconic climbing terrain.
+Frenchman Coulee is a dual-channel cataract system (Frenchman Coulee and Echo Basin), separated by a remnant basalt blade, the "Feathers", whose tall columnar joints are the iconic climbing terrain.
 The coulee carved headward more than 2 miles as Missoula floodwaters spilling out of the Quincy Basin cascaded over a 600-ft drop into the present Columbia River channel.
 Columnar basalt, jointed at hexagonal scales, was unusually vulnerable to plucking by high-velocity flow, and the coulee's recessional retreat exploited that vulnerability.
 A seasonal waterfall flows at the head of the coulee in spring.

 No new geomorphic interpretation published since 2017.
 No updates found since the Balbas et al. 2017 chronology.